 Monitoring temperatures for AMD processors has long puzzled computer enthusiasts.
 Unlike most Intel processors, AMD machines will report two temperatures: “CPU Temperature” and “Core Temperature”.

 “CPU Temperature” is an actual temperature sensor inside the CPU’s socket.
 “Core Temperature”, on the other hand, isn’t really a temperature at all.
 It’s an arbitrary scale measured in degrees celsius designed to, in a way, mimic a temperature sensor.

 Your BIOS will often show the CPU Temperature, which may differ from programs like Core Temp, which show Core Temperature.
 Some programs, like HWMonitor, show both.

 CPU Temperature is more accurate at low levels, but less so at high levels.
-Core Temperature is more accurate and precise when your CPU get hot–which is when temperature values really matter.
+Core Temperature is more accurate when your CPU gets hot–which is when temperature values really matter.
 So, in almost all cases, you’ll want to pay attention to Core Temperature.
 When your system is idle, it may show impossibly low temperatures (like 15 degrees celsius), but once things heat up a bit, it will show a more accurate–and useful–value.